Updated January 9, 2018

-So we are nearly to March, and this is about the time where the resolutioners are promptly making their exits from gyms nationwide.
+So we are near to Mid January and this is about the time where the resolutioners are promptly making their exits from gyms nationwide.
 Either it was too hard to stick to your routine, you came in with the wrong mindset, you failed to plan or you had no idea what you were doing.
 The underlying reason behind your lack of consistency can be something you may or may not have thought of before.

 Ok I know, I’m a trainer stating that people saying they are going to the gym for an hour a day is the problem with their New Year’s Resolutions.
 Yeah, you heard right.

 The problem with many of our New Year’s resolutions is not that they aren’t good, but its that we are setting goals that are unrealistic to our lifestyles.
 People who don’t have the time or the energy to commit to going to the gym for an hour a day, are setting goals that don’t apply to their life.
 As much as trainers want their clients and people in general to make time for the gym, we must realize that isn’t always manageable.

 The trick to reaching your fitness goals this year isn’t pigeonholing yourself into a cookie-cutter lifestyle of eating chicken breast every day and hitting the gym five days a week.
 Find something that works for you (Here are some tips).
 If you know that you don’t have time to workout for an hour at a time each day, try short workouts (Download them here).
 Don’t set yourself up to fail by not being realistic with yourself.
 Need some motivation?
 Check out my fitness transformation!

 This post was originally published on Flourish-ious.com on February 25, 2017 was originally featured on SheUnplugged